PTC-Academic/LEGO-Spatial-Computing-Project/4a-Connect-Prime-to-Toolbox-Mac.md

     - Repeat steps 1-5 above.

 6. Open the serial.js document inside of the folder ```SpatialToolbox-Mac-Interns/vuforia-spatial-edge-server/addons/vuforia-spatial-robotic-addon/interfaces/SPIKE-Prime```
     - Go to line 25 of serial.js and replace the serial port with the one that was just copied that starts with tty.LEGOHub.
-This is the string directly after ```SerialPort(.``` For example, the code at line 25 that was used when making this tutorial was ```const port = newSerialPort(‘/dev/tty.LEGOHubPTCAcademic-Seri’, {```, where PTCAcademic is the distinct name that was given to the hub.
+This is the string directly after ```SerialPort(.``` For example, the code at line 25 that was used when making this tutorial was ```const port = newSerialPort(‘/dev/tty.LEGOHubPTCAcademic-Seri’, {```, where in this case, _PTCAcademic_ is the name that was given to the hub.

     #### Troubleshooting:
-    - Make sure to keep ```/dev/``` at the beginning of the line, and keep the bracket on the end of the line.
+    - Make sure to keep ```/dev/tty.``` at the beginning of the string, and keep the comma and bracket ```, {``` on the end of the line.
     ## ![Serial.js Editing](https://github.com/PTC-Academic/LEGO-Spatial-Computing-Project/blob/master/images/4a-image008.png)

 7. In Terminal, navigate to _SpatialToolbox-Mac-Interns/vuforia-spatial-edge-server _by entering ```cd Documents/SpatialToolbox-Mac-Interns/vuforia-spatial-edge-server```.
 If the _SpatialToolbox-Mac-Interns_ folder is not saved to the _Documents_ folder, replace _Documents_ in the code above with the acutal path to the _SpatialToolbox-Mac-Interns_ folder.